The term verbal communication refers to both verbal and nonverbal communication.

-Post-meeting activities: Follow-up summaries are one of the most crucial post-meeting actions.
-A Secretary may record minutes occasionally, but minutes should only include actions taken.
+Post meeting activities: Follow-up summaries are one of the most crucial post-meeting actions.
+A Secretary may record minutes occasionally, but minutes should only include action taken.
 An overview can be handy.
 Outlines are helpful for a variety of reasons:

 - Everyone receives a written certification of the functions in the same format.

-- Summaries offer a clear summary of the choices that were made and the votes that have been cast.
+- Summaries offer a clear summary of the choices that have been made and the votes that have been cast.

-- Absenteeism was recorded in summaries for both participants.
+- Absenteeism recorded in summaries for both participants.